Pa-Touche/ang-query-param-example/README.md

 ## Enhancements

-- Add type information (which convention should be used?)
+- ❌ Add type information (which convention should be used?)
     - [bool]true,[date]2023-0719
     - [b|d]val
     - other ?
+- ❌ Current leafKeyValue pair extractions
-- Tests...
+- ❌ Tests...